Kendall Square at MIT – Site 4, Buildings E37, E38290-292 Main Street, Cambridge, MA

-Site 4 has access to underground parking developed as part of the Kendall Square project and will provide long-term and short-term bicycle parking.
+Site 4 has access to underground parking developed as part of the Kendall Square project and provides long-term and short-term bicycle parking.
 It is targeting LEED v4 Gold certification.

 - Graduate student residence tower providing approx. 454 units including family units (units include 2-bedroom, 1-bedroom, and efficiencies); tower façade clad primarily in bronzed anodized aluminum panels; common areas include quiet study spaces, a family lounge, a playroom, terraces, and multipurpose rooms

 - New home for MIT Admissions, including a reception area, expansive gathering spaces, meeting rooms, and offices for staff and the dean

-- 200-seat auditorium (The Forum) with floor-to-ceiling windows and movable walls for flexible configuration; its shared programmable space can be used for presentations by Admissions, other MIT groups, or the broader Cambridge community
+- 200-seat auditorium with floor-to-ceiling windows and movable walls for flexible configuration; its shared programmable space can be used for presentations by Admissions, other MIT groups, or the broader Cambridge community

-- Top five floors of E38 restored and transformed into the Innovation and Entrepreneurship Hub, with open, multiuse spaces for student makers and entrepreneurs, researchers, and staff, and a new home for the MIT Innovation Initiative
+- Existing space in E38 restored and transformed into the Innovation and Entrepreneurship Hub, with open, multiuse spaces for student makers and entrepreneurs, researchers, and staff, and a new home for the MIT Innovation Initiative

-- Façades of E38 and E39 repaired and improved for better thermal performance; E38 surface restored to recall the original cast-in-place concrete façade; E39 brick repointed as necessary
+- Existing façades of repaired and improved for better thermal performance; concrete surfaces restored to recall the original cast-in-place concrete façade; brick repointed as necessary

 - Ground level retail space offering a mix of uses to encourage active engagement during the day and on evenings and weekends